 As we have seen, estimating the power output from your rooftop solar plant can be a complex exercise.
 Luckily we can use a simple heuristic for calculating the power output in India:

 |1 KWp of panel will generate about 1,400-1,600 kWh (units) per year i.e., about 4 kWh per day in regions that have good-excellent sunshine.
 It is an average calculated over a year.
 Generation on individual days at your location will vary based on meteorological conditions.|

 PV power plant performance is often denominated as Capacity Utilisation Factor or CUF.
 CUF is the ratio (expressed as a percentage) of the actual output from a plant to the maximum possible output under ideal conditions if the sun shone throughout the day and throughout the year.

 - CUFs can vary widely for different regions.
 Sunny regions worldwide have reported CUFs in excess of 20% while colder regions with much less sunshine have seen CUFs lower than 15%.

 Capacity Utilisation Factor (CUF) = Actual energy from the plant (KWh) / Plant capacity (KWp) x 24 x 365

-Optimising rooftop PV plant design to maximise power output
+Optimizing rooftop PV plant design to maximize power output

 Amongst these 4 factors, location is not usually within our control when setting up a captive rooftop solar plant.
-Some optimisation is possible with the other three factors.
+Some optimization is possible with the other three factors.

-If rooftop space is a constraint we can use panels of greater efficiency to maximise the output from the space available.
+If rooftop space is a constraint we can use panels of greater efficiency to maximize the output from the space available.